White House says National Guard members deployed to D.C. "may be armed"

 "I'm deploying the National Guard to help reestablish law, order, and public safety in Washington, DC, and they're going to be allowed to do their job properly," the president said during a news conference on Monday.

-On Saturday, West Virginia's Republican governor announced he would be deploying about 300 to 400 of the state's National Guard members to D.C. as well.
+On Saturday, the Republican governors of West Virginia, South Carolina and Ohio announced they would be deploying several hundred of their state's National Guard members to D.C. as well at the request of the Trump administration, according to the Associated Press.

 Violent crime in D.C. hit its lowest level in more than 30 years in 2024, according to the Justice Department.
 Some D.C. residents are now protesting against the increased law enforcement presence.